For Organisations

 Delivering compassion-based training since 2018.

-Mind Renew has delivered compassion-based psychological wellbeing training at Hochschule Nordhausen University of Applied Sciences since 2018.
+Mind Renew has delivered compassion-based psychological wellbeing training at Nordhausen University of Applied Sciences in Germany since 2018.
 The program runs annually through the Erasmus framework and covers psychological wellbeing, mindfulness, gratitude, and compassion-based listening.

 A second program on equity, diversity and inclusion launched in 2022.
 Both are led by Laurentiu Nicolae Costrut, a licensed clinical psychologist with advanced training in Internal Family Systems and Compassion-Focused Therapy.